Why choose our Nursery?

 We work closely with our families to ensure our children have the best possible start to their life in education, and that parents and carers have confidence in our setting.
 Parent helpers are welcome.
 All helpers are required to undergo DBS checks by the school.

-Sessions are led by our fully qualified teacher Mrs Ayres (BA, QTS) and supported by our Level 3 Early Years Practitioners Ms Brooks and Ms South.
+Sessions are led by our fully qualified teacher Mrs Ayres (BA, QTS) and supported by our Level 3 Early Years Practitioners Ms South, Mrs Weaver and our Early Years apprentice Miss Page.

 Hours we offer